MarinaFShafik/amazon/README.md

 # amazon
+Requirements
+- Java 11
+- Maven
+- Eclipse

 Run this command in the terminal mvn clean install -U

-Run the test exisiting in the test packages
+Run the test existing in the test packages